 This European brand is positioned as a premium brand.
 The models include either stainless-steel or nonstick soleplates.
 These irons have many features.
-They're are sold at department stores, Bed Bath & Beyond, Sears, Target, specialty stores, and online.
+They are sold at department stores, Bed Bath & Beyond, Sears, Target, specialty stores, and online.
 Prices range from $50 to $150.

-This brand sells products in the lower to midrange category, both nonstick and stainless-steel soleplates.
+This brand sells products in the lower to midrange category, with nonstick and stainless-steel soleplates.
 They are sold at a range of retailers, including department stores, Target, Walmart, and Bed Bath & Beyond.
 Prices range from $20 to $60.

-T-Fal irons have a nonstick soleplate, They're sold at most major retailers, including Walmart, Target, and Kohl's, and at Amazon.com and other online retailers.
+T-Fal irons have a nonstick soleplate.
+They're sold at most major retailers, including Walmart, Target, and Kohl's, and at Amazon.com and other online retailers.
 Prices range from $30 to $90.